 David Walker is known for his very first work ‘An Appeal in Four Articles’ which was published in 1829.
 According to Walker, slavery was a moral evil and through his work, he called on the Africans to fight back.
 Violence was the only way to bring an end to slavery, at least according to Walker.

 He states that Africans were also human and Americans and they deserved to be treated as such.
-His stand not only frightened slave owners but also the opponents of slavery in the North as it embraced violence – see this article on when did slavery begin in the united states.
+His stand not only frightened slave owners but also the opponents of slavery in the North as it embraced violence – see this article on types of slavery throughout history.

 William Lloyd Garrison